Jörg Haider: Haider as opposition leader

 Under Haider's leadership, the FPÖ moved to the right, reflecting Haider's nationalist, anti-immigration, and anti-EU views.
 Haider relied primarily on populism (see below) to advance his interests.
 From 1986 when Haider became the FPÖ's chairman the party's share in elections rose from 5% in the 1983 elections to almost 27% in 1999.

+In a 1988 interview he claimed that the idea of Austrian nationhood (separate from the German nation) was an "ideological monstrosity" (ideologische Mißgeburt).
+Seven years later, he distanced himself from this statement and instead defined the FPÖ as a "classic Austrian patriotic party", as fewer and fewer Austrians identified with the German nation.
+However, Haider's German nationalist roots were still evident in his rejection of minority rights for non-German-speaking ethnic groups, hostility towards European integration and immigration.

 With Haider practically leading the FPÖ single-handedly, he was able to unite the scattered, divided extreme-right in Austria and establish a party that was not so much founded on leading personalities or an ideology but on just one leader – Haider himself, who used to change his opinions frequently.
 His style of governing the party became authoritarian in the following years, however his followers did not challenge his ultimate authority in the party, especially because Haider was able to gain one victory after another in elections.

-An exception was the split off by the Liberal Forum in the mid-1990s headed by Heide Schmidt, a long-time political supporter of Haider and the FPÖ's candidate for presidency in 1992.
+An exception was the split off by the Liberal Forum in 1993 headed by Heide Schmidt, who had served as Haider's deputy chairman and run as the FPÖ's candidate for presidency in 1992.
 The liberals initially gained the support of about 6% of the voters nationwide, but Schmidt was not able to uphold this support and the Liberal Forum subsequently dropped out of parliament in 1999.

-The party's mixture of populism, anti-establishment and nationalist themes steadily gained support over the years.
+FPÖ's mixture of populism, anti-establishment and nationalist themes steadily gained support over the years.
 In addition to far-right voters, the FPÖ was able to attract voters from both the Social Democrats and the Conservatives in both the national and regional elections of the 1990s, mostly those who were fed up with decades of government by the 'Great Coalition' (see also: Proporz).